brucou/-rxcc-state/README.md

   ; INIT events to jump start a state machine
   </dd>
   <dt>initial event</dt>
-  <dd>In the context of our library, the initial event (**INIT** in the above illustration) is
+  <dd>In the context of our library, the initial event (**INIT** in the base example illustration)
-  fired automatically and only upon starting a state machine.
+   is fired automatically and only upon starting a state machine.
 The initial event can be used to configure the initial machine transition, out from the initial control state.
   </dd>
   <dt>automatic event</dt>